anmi404/FlightSurety/README.md

 - Trigger contract to request flight status update

 #### Oracle Server Application
-A server app has been created for simulating oracle behavior.
+A server app has been created for simulating oracle's behavior.
 The server can be launched with “npm run server”

 #### Operational status control is implemented in contracts
 The operational status control has been implemented.